 Children may have an easier time reaching gross motor milestones, such as rolling, walking and jumping in the water due to the water’s buoyancy.
 A child with cerebral palsy may learn to roll in the water with the assist of a therapist and the buoyancy of the water.
 Once the nervous and musculoskeletal system in the child’s body learn how to roll in the water, it will be easier to learn on a mat table in the clinic and then transfer to rolling at home.

-For children with speech issues, aquatic therapy can be very helpful.
+For children with speech delays, aquatic therapy can be very helpful.
 Techniques such as holding their breath under water, deep breathing and raising their arms up and then down with the resistance of water can all help with improved breath support for speaking.
 Speech therapy in the pool can also be highly motivating for stimulating new vocabulary and language.

 Aquatic therapy is provided at the WHS WRC Cameron Wellness Center.